 Join us this week as we celebrate this season of harvest, the end of the lighter half of the year and the beginning of the darker half.
 We'll practice with seed hands and harvest hands as we move deeper into the shadow side of the body, the back side.

-Back Cat Pose and other Cat poses are on the agenda as we pulse to the beat of Halloween music.
+Back Cat Pose and other Cat poses are on the agenda as we pulse in our poses this week.